Edit

 2. In the left pane, select Resource Health > Resource Health.

-3. In the Subscription dropdown, choose the subscription in which your resource bridge is located.
+3. In the Subscription dropdown, choose the subscription where your resource bridge is located.
 In the Resource type dropdown, select Azure Arc Resource Bridge.
 After the list of resource bridge is populated, choose the resource bridge for which you want to set up the alert and select Add resource health alert.
-If you want to set up alerts for all the resource bridges in your subscription, you can select Add resource health alert without choosing any resource bridges.
-This adds health alerts for any resource bridges you may deploy in the future.
+If you want to set up alerts for all the resource bridges in your subscription, select Add resource health alert without choosing any resource bridges.
+This step adds health alerts for any resource bridges you might deploy in the future.

 Screenshot of Service Health.